eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

 }
 ```

+{{% alert note %}}
-> Note that all bandwidths are given in bit per second and all delays in nanoseconds, unless explicitly defined differently.
+Note that all bandwidths are given in bit per second and all delays in nanoseconds, unless explicitly defined differently.
-> Also, every json configuration goes through a minifier, so comments are allowed in the configuration files.
+Also, every json configuration goes through a minifier, so comments are allowed in the configuration files.
 An example
-> would be the comment before the `globalNetwork` option.
+would be the comment before the `globalNetwork` option.
+{{% /alert %}}

 ### Delay regions